The Latest News

 Our lab studies focus on the BK (Big K+) large conductance voltage and Ca2+-activated K+ channel.
 The BK channel pore-forming alpha subunit is encoded by a single gene (KCNMA1 in humans, or Slo/Slowpoke in mouse and flies, respectively).
 Like other Kv family members, BK channels are comprised of a tetramer of alpha subunits, modulatory beta (β1-4) and gamma subunits (ɣ1-4 or LRRC26, 52, 55, and 38), and are closely localized with intracellular Ca2+ sources such as voltage-gated Ca2+ channels and RyRs.

 BK channels are the ‘King of Ion Channels’ based on several exceptional features, including their unusually large unitary conductance, allosteric voltage and Ca2+-dependent gating, and well-characterized biophysical properties.
-We have generated multiple transgenic lines (Kcnma1–/–, Tg-BKR207Q, and Kcnma1flox-tdTomato), used in physiological studies of BK channel function ranging from circadian rhythm to cardiac rhythm, and motor function, urodynamics, reproductive function, neurovascular coupling, hearing, and pathophysiology in humans (KCNMA1 channelopathy) and animals (Ryegrass Staggers).
+We created a variety of transgenic lines (Kcnma1N999S, Kcnma1D434G, Kcnma1H444Q, Kcnma1–/–, Tg-BKR207Q, and Kcnma1flox-tdTomato) to study BK channel function and pathophysiology, in systems ranging from circadian rhythm to cardiac rhythm, and motor function, urodynamics, reproductive function, neurovascular coupling, hearing, and human (KCNMA1 channelopathy) and animal (Ryegrass Staggers) neurological disease.

 KCNMA1-linked channelopathy is a rare new neurological disorder with less than 70 documented cases at present.
 Mutations in KCNMA1, the gene that encodes the pore-forming subunit of the BK channel, have been linked to seizures, paroxysmal dyskinesia, and other types of neuromuscular and neurological dysfunction.
 We are studying how human genetic variation (pathological mutations and single nucleotide polymorphisms) influence neuronal firing patterns and brain and motor function.
 Our goal is to understand how clinical symptoms are produced by the changes in BK channel activity associated with patient mutations.
 Patients and families can find out more about KCNMA1-linked channelopathy here.

-🐁 The KCNMA1 International Advocacy Foundation (KCIAF) is founded for patients with KCNMA1-linked channelopathy
+🐁 The KCNMA1 International Advocacy Foundation (KCIAF) is founded for patients with KCNMA1-linked disorders

 Circadian physiology is an ideal model system for studying information coding.
 Daily behavioral and physiological rhythms (~ 24 hrs) are a universal trait of animals, vital for adaptation to their environment and overall fitness.
 In mammals, lesion and transplantation studies have localized the principal circadian pacemaker to the suprachiasmatic nucleus (SCN) of the hypothalamus, identifying a discrete neural substrate for a complex behavior.
 We identified a novel role for the BK channel in the daily patterning of neural activity in the SCN.
 Kcnma1–/– mice have degraded circadian behavioral and physiological rhythms, and their SCN neurons exhibit aberrant daily action potential rhythms in the SCN circuit.
 We are currently studying the circadian regulation of BK current properties in SCN neurons and how specific properties of the BK current influence the neural representation of circadian time.